fivetran/dbt_snapchat_ads_source/README.md

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

 #### Passing Through Additional Metrics
-By default, this package will select `clicks`, `impressions`, `cost`, `conversion_purchases_value`, and `conversion_purchases` (or whatever is specified by the `snapchat_ads__conversion_fields` variable) from the source reporting tables to store into the staging models.
+By default, this package will select `swipes`, `impressions`, `spend`, `conversion_purchases_value`, and `conversion_purchases` (or whichever fields are specified by the `snapchat_ads__conversion_fields` variable in the next section) from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) if desired, but not required.
 Use the below format for declaring the respective pass-through variables:

 ```yml
 vars: